-While forming the business, nobody thinks of his business falling into bad standing.
+When starting a business, nobody thinks of it failing in certain aspects.
 But sometimes it happens.
-There are instances where a business entity fails to timely file an annual report, its duration expires, fails to maintain a registered agent, or in several other situations, the Secretary of State administratively dissolved that entity.
-There are other circumstances when a struggling business simply does not fulfill the other state requirement that’s needed to keep them compliant.
-Let’s discuss in detail about this situation.
+There are instances where a business entity fails to timely file an annual report, its duration expires, fails to maintain a registered agent, or in several other situations, the Secretary of State administratively dissolves that entity.
+There are other instances where a struggling business simply does not fulfill other state requirement that’s needed to keep them compliant.
+Let’s discuss these in detail.

 What do you mean by Reinstatement?

 Reinstatement is the process of returning a non-compliant or inactive company to good standing within a state.
 Business entities such as Limited Liability Companies (LLC), C Corporations and S Corporations face ongoing state formalities such as state/ franchise taxes, annual reports or statements, and their related filing fees.
 If a company fails to complete these steps, it risks falling out of “Good Standing” in a state.
 Also, if you’ve delayed your payment, or have skipped filing the right forms, your state can take action against your business by dissolving your Limited Liability Company (LLC) or Corporation and withdrawing its status.

 Your LLC or Corporation status can be revoked for some reasons, including:

 So when your LLC or Corporation loses its status, you also lose the legal protections provided by that status, imperiling shareholders or LLC members to personal liability.

 What does it mean to be in bad standing?

 When a company fails to meet all the requirements of its home state of incorporation, or any additional state(s) in which it conducts business (Foreign Qualification, additional U.S. states where it conducts business), it can fall into “Bad Standing”.